Welcome to JUMP Shiny

 At the top left, Click

-, with factors to be considered starting from the second column.
-You can also download the example file by clicking the[Download example sample information]
+SampleID, with factors to be considered starting from the second column.
+You can also download the example file by clicking the[Download example sample information].The

 Experiment Settings